paritytech/substrate-connect/packages/connect/README.md

 });
 ```

-For parachain support, you you must first instantiate the ScProvider
+In order to connect to a parachain, you must first instantiate the `ScProvider`
-for the relay chain, and then pass the instance of that ScProvider
+corresponding to the relay chain, then pass this `ScProvider` as the second
-as the second argument of the constructor of the parachain ScProvider.
+argument of the constructor of the parachain `ScProvider`.
+The following example
-The following example creates a parachain for the Westend Test Network.
+connects to a parachain of the Westend test network:

 ```js
 import { ApiPromise } from "@polkadot/api";